Attorney Protecting Your Rights In Tenant Succession Claims

-- Providing legal documents such as a wills, health care proxy or powers of attorney
+- Providing legal documents such as a will, health care proxy or powers of attorney

 - Behavior patterns that evidence a long-term emotional commitment

-Contact My Office Before You File Any Paperwork In Housing Court
+Contact McAdams Law Before You File Any Paperwork In Housing Court

 Call me at 212-257-9425 or send in the email contact form to arrange an opportunity to discuss your circumstances.
-I offer a free telephone consultation to review your case and explain the process of obtaining succession rights.
+I offer a telephone evaluation to review your case and explain the process of obtaining succession rights.